 If your baby is eating solids, it is best to let them eat what they want when they have a fever.
 Children typically like bland foods such as bread, pasta and crackers.
 Do not force them to eat.

 Teething does not cause a fever, but can sometimes cause a low-grade elevated temperature.
 The temperature of a teething infant typically does not go high enough to be defined as a fever.

 If a child is not having emergency symptoms related to their fever, they might be able to get treatment at an urgent care, which can save you time and money.
 Rather than basing the severity of your child’s fever on just a thermometer reading, be aware of your little one’s actions, as this can be a more telling sign of what is happening.

 However, you should call your doctor or urgent care center if your baby:

 - Is not sleeping well

-- Is very cranky, irritable, or difficult to calm down
+- Is very cranky, irritable or difficult to calm down

+You know your baby better than anyone.
 If you’re ever in doubt, it’s always best to play it safe and call your pediatrician or local urgent care for advice.

 Written by Sarah Thebarge, Physician Assistant